denis23x/takabase-ssr/src/assets/markdown/help/code-highlight.md

 }
 ```

 Support all **297 languages** currently provided by [Prism](https://prismjs.com/) and pack of awesome color schemes for it.
-With our customizable layout, you can easily visualize and create keyboards with custom buttons that suit your needs, for example press [modifierKey]{.kbd .kbd-sm} + [D]{.kbd .kbd-sm} to add this website to your browser favorites.
+With our customizable layout, you can also easily visualize and create keyboards with custom buttons that suit your needs, for example press [modifierKey]{.kbd .kbd-sm .uppercase} + [D]{.kbd .kbd-sm} to add this website to your browser favorites.